Medium modifications to jet angularities using SCET with Glauber gluons: Jet Angularity Distributions in vacuum

 which is normalized to unity and has the first moment as $\Omega_a$.
 Note that the shape function only relies on a single parameter, $\Omega_a$.
-Furthermore, for angularities, it was argued that the `$a$' dependence factors out as~\cite{PhysRevD.75.014022}

-and $\Omega_{0} \equiv \Omega_{a=0}$ can be universally estimated from a global fit to the jet angularity data for different choices of `$a$' with the demand to provide an appropriate description in the perturbative region of the distribution.
+Furthermore, for angularities, it was argued that the `$a$' dependence factors out as $\Omega_a=\Omega_{a=0}/(1-a)$ ~\cite{PhysRevD.75.014022}.
+The factor $\Omega_{0} \equiv \Omega_{a=0}$ can be universally estimated from a global fit to the jet angularity data for different choices of `$a$' with the demand to provide an appropriate description in the perturbative region of the distribution.

-In Figure~\ref{fig:pp_compare}, we qualitatively compare our theoretical results with ALICE results~\cite{ALICE:2021njq} for a jet of radius $R=0.4$ and $80<p_T<100$ in pp collisions.
+In Figure~\ref{fig:pp_compare}, we qualitatively compare our theoretical results with ALICE results~\cite{ALICE:2021njq} for a jet of radius $R=0.4$ and $80<p_T<100$\,\rm{GeV} in pp collisions.
 The distributions are normalized to unity.
-The theoretical error band is obtained by varying the scale $\mu$ from $p_T$ to $2\,p_T$.
-It may be observed that we capture the trend seen in the experimental data.
-We have checked the same for other jet parameters as well, i.e., $R=0.2$ and $40<p_T<60$.
-However, we emphasize the fact that a quantitative comparison will require the inclusion of other factors such as the profile functions, NGLs, as well the effect of charged particle reconstruction in jets.
+The theoretical error band is obtained by varying the scale $\mu$ from $p_T/2$ to $2\,p_T$ and for clarity we have shown only the lower error band in this figure.
+We note that we capture the trend seen in the experimental data and we have checked the same for other jet parameters as well, i.e., $R=0.2$ and $40<p_T<60$\,\rm{GeV}.
+However, we emphasize the fact that a quantitative comparison will require a careful analysis and inclusion of other factors such as the profile scales, non-global logarithms (NGLs), as well the effect of charged particle reconstruction.
 In this study, we do not consider these effects as our goal is to consistently (within the EFT) understand medium modifications on jet angularity, which are presented in Sec.~\ref{sec:MediumJetFunc}.

 The vertical solid line, in Figure~\ref{fig:pp_compare}, represents the boundary below which the shape and magnitude of the distribution is completely determined by the non-perturbative effects.
-Fixing $\Omega_0$ such that we obtain a qualitative description of the experimental data for all the $a$ values in the perturbative regime, we choose $\Omega_0 = 0.35$ for a jet with $80<p_T<100$ and $R=0.4$.
+Fixing $\Omega_0$ such that we obtain a qualitative description of the experimental data for all the $a$ values in the perturbative regime, gives the value $\Omega_0 = 0.35$ \rm{GeV} for a jet with $80<p_T<100\, \rm{GeV}$ and $R=0.4$.

-Having established the consistency of our theoretical calculations, we now discuss the jet-medium interactions within the SCET$_{\rm G}$ framework in the next section.
+Having established the consistency of our theoretical calculations, we now discuss the jet-medium interactions within the SCET$_{\rm G}$ framework that forms the main objective of our study in the next section.